-Roberta Miceli, Senior Director of Language and Education, serves in a senior leadership role at CAL leading efforts in project implementation, development and outreach.
+Roberta Miceli, Interim Vice President, serves in a senior leadership role at CAL leading efforts in project implementation, development and outreach.

 With over 30 years of experience providing leadership for English learners and culturally and linguistically diverse populations, Roberta brings a federal, state and local policy and practice perspective to CAL.
 Most recently, she served as the Director of the Office of School Support and Accountability (OSSA) and the Deputy Director of the Office of State Support (OSS) at the United States Department of Education.
 In this role, she provided leadership for approval of 52 state application’s for the Every Student Succeeds Act (ESSA) under the Elementary and Secondary Education Act of 1965 (ESEA).
 She also supported State’s technical assistance efforts through Communities of Practice in areas such as support for English learners, resources for rural school divisions, evidenced-based interventions and support for school improvement, equitable access to excellent educators and accountability systems.